Cysharp/MessagePipe/README.md

 > The main difference of Reactive Extensions' Subject is has no `OnCompleted`.
 OnCompleted may or may not be used, making it very difficult to determine the intent to the observer(subscriber).
 Also, we usually subscribe to multiple events from the same (different event type)publisher, and it is difficult to handle duplicate OnCompleted in that case.
 For this reason, MessagePipe only provides a simple Publish(OnNext).
 If you want to convey completion, please receive a separate event and perform dedicated processing there.

+> In other words, this is the equivalent of [Relay in RxSwift](https://github.com/ReactiveX/RxSwift/blob/main/Documentation/Subjects.md).

 In addition to standard Pub/Sub, MessagePipe supports async handlers, mediator patterns with handlers that accept return values, and filters for pre-and-post execution customization.

 Publish/Subscribe